Binocular vision: Lazy eye

 Lazy eye or amblyopia is a neurovisual developmental disorder.
 The condition is characterized by underdevelopment of several visual features and skills such as visual acuity, eye movements, eye teamwork and binocular depth perception.

 Squint

 Squint or strabismus is an eye condition in which the eyes do not look in the same direction.

 It has long been known that full binocular vision, including stereopsis, is an important factor in stabilizing the postoperative outcome of strabismus corrections.
 Many people with a lack of stereopsis have (or had) visible strabismus, which has a potential socioeconomic impact on children and adults.
-Both wide-angle and narrow-angle strabismus, in particular, can negatively impact self-confidence because it disrupts normal eye contact, often leading to embarrassment, anger, and feelings of discomfort.
-See psychosocial effects of strabismus for more information about this.
+Both wide-angle and narrow-angle strabismus, in particular, can negatively impact self-confidence because it disrupts normal eye contact, often leading to embarrassment, anger, and feelings of discomfort (see psychosocial effects of strabismus).

 Aniseikonia

 Aniseikonia is an ocular condition where there is a significant difference in the size of the retinal images of the two eyes caused by differences in refraction between the eyes.